An Actor’s Truth, the Future of Indies and the End of the AAA Everyman

 Xiao’an Li – Five Steps To A Better Soundtrack

-This talk aims to provide indie developers with the tools to work with composers more effectively, eliminating unnecessary revisions and making your dollar go as
+This talk aims to provide indie developers with the tools to work with composers more effectively, eliminating unnecessary revisions and making your dollar go as far as it should.
+Attendees

 Singaporean composer Xiao’an Li has toured as a performing guitarist and frontman, playing in jazz festivals and at events with thousands in attendance, recording guitar for chart-topping platinum music artists and producers along the way.
 He has composed for video games, commercial spots, and has also arranged music for concerts in Boston involving music industry luminaries.
 He is currently music director/resident conductor of East Coast Scoring (www.eastcoastscoring.com), which provides services in orchestral recording and production.
 You can follow him on twitter at @lxiaoan